FrankSiret/management-gateways/README.md

 2. Add your `MONGODB_URI` to the `config.js` file.

-3. Move to the `root` folder and install all dependencies for both, server and client, with your favorite package manager
+3. Move to the `root` folder and install all dependencies for the server with your favorite package manager

     ```bash
-    # Install dependencies for server
     npm install

-    # Install dependencies for client
-    npm run client-install
     ```
+    or
+    ```bash
+    yarn install
+    ```

+then move to `client` folder and install all dependencies for the client with your favorite package manager

+    ```bash
+    npm install
+    ```
+    or
+    ```bash
+    yarn install
+    ```

-4. Run the server and client, both with only one command
+5. Run the server and client, both with only one command.
+But make sure you are again in the root folder

     ```bash
     # Run the client & server with concurrently